A close up look at a lattice top apple pie. It is uncut.

 You can also use store bought frozen pie crust to make this apple pie.
 Fill the base crust with the filling then invert a second crust for the top and pinch it closed to seal.
 Cut vents in the top crust before baking.

-Why is my apple pie runny?
+Why is my honey apple pie runny?

 This is by far the biggest pie problem home cooks encounter.
 The watery apple pie that just wont hold together.

-To ensure you do not run in to this problem, you can do 4 things.
+To ensure you do not run into this problem, you can do 4 things.

 1. Cook the apples down on the stove top first.
 This will let the apples release some of their liquid before going into the pie crust, and will allow some of this liquid to evaporate.